Gator Vet Camp 2025

 Endorsement Form: One online Endorsement Form filled out and submitted by a high-school or college-level math, science, research, or computer science teacher or mentor is required.

-• We encourage you to ask a teacher or mentor who knows you well in a subject area you would like to pursue while you are here.
+- We encourage you to ask a teacher or mentor who knows you well in a subject area you would like to pursue while you are here.

-• Endorsers will receive an automated request from noreply@smapply.io once a student has requested an endorsement in their online application.
+- Endorsers will receive an automated request from noreply@smapply.io once a student has requested an endorsement in their online application.
 However, we recommend that students contact their teacher prior to filling out the online request.

-• If they do not receive an email from our system, please double-check that you have their correct email address before contacting us.
+- If they do not receive an email from our system, please double-check that you have their correct email address before contacting us.
 This is the #1 reason why teachers do not receive the endorsement form.

 Guidance Counselor Form: Online Guidance Counselor Form filled out and submitted by your current guidance counselor.
-For anyone who does not have a guidance counselor, please contact our office directly at 352-392-2310.

-• By providing your guidance counselor's information, you grant permission for us to ask your guidance counselor if you have a disciplinary record.
+- By providing your guidance counselor's information, you grant permission for us to ask your guidance counselor if you have a disciplinary record.

-• Your guidance counselor will be sent an automated email with the Guidance Counselor Form.
-However, it is your responsibility to communicate with your Guidance Counselor regarding this request.
+- Your guidance counselor will be sent an automated email with the guidance counselor Form.
+However, it is your responsibility to communicate with your guidance counselor regarding this request.
 Your guidance counselor will receive an automated request from noreply@smapply.io

-• If they do not receive an email from our system, please double-check that you have entered their correct email address before contacting us.
+- If they do not receive an email from our system, please double-check that you have entered their correct email address before contacting us.
 This is the #1 reason why guidance counselors do not receive the form.

-High School Transcript (Offline Task*, see note below): Submit your unofficial transcript with first semester (Fall 2023) grades to UF CPET via FAX.
+High School Transcript: Submit your unofficial transcript with first semester (Fall 2024) grades to UF CPET via the application portal (Either as a .PDF, .JPG, or .PNG).

-Application Fee (Offline Task*, see note below): The link to pay the $20 Application Fee is available from www.cpet.ufl.edu.
+Application Fee (Offline Task*, see note below): The link to pay the $25 Application Fee is available from www.cpet.ufl.edu.
 Students attending a Florida High School who qualify for free and reduced may request an Application Fee Waiver.

 *Offline Tasks: In the application portal, students are required to acknowledge the requirement of the each of these “offline” portions by clicking “submit for approval”.
 The CPET office will log receipt of the each requirement.
 Please note that our system may be automated, but our process isn’t!
 When you send your transcript, we still need to look it over and make sure it has everything we need before a person goes into the system to let you know that we’ve received it.
 This can take up to three business days based on how many applications we are receiving simultaneously.
 After the requirement is logged, students will need to complete the section by clicking “complete” in the on-line portal.

-Application Deadlines & Notifications
+- Application Deadlines & Notifications

-The application deadline is Friday, March 1st at 5:00 PM EST. Once the first round of applications is received, they are reviewed by our Selection Committee.
+The application deadline is Monday, March 3rd at 5:00 PM EST. Once the first round of applications is received, they are reviewed by our Selection Committee.
 This review process can take 3 or more weeks, so please be patient.
 Each member of our committee carefully reads each application, transcript, and teacher endorsement we receive.
 This process takes time.
 Frequent calls can slow this process.
 Once we have reached a decision, we will send out an email through our online application portal.
 Notifications regarding your account and application progress will come from noreply@smapply.io.
 Please add this address to your email safe senders list, address book, or contact list.

 Please note that applicants, not their parents, receive all correspondence from our office.
 It is the student’s responsibility to provide a working email address and check that email address regularly for communication from UF CPET.
 Failure to respond to email in a timely manner may result in the student being placed on the wait list.
 At any time applicants and parent “collaborators” may check on acceptance status in the online portal.